 Fish and Chips at Cottesloe Beach

-As a child it was a bit of a tradition to have fish and chips at Cottesloe beach.
+As a child, it was a bit of a tradition to have fish and chips at Cottesloe beach.
 There is a large grassed area so grab a picnic blanket and have a feast.
-Relax, do some some people watching and look the waves rolling in.
+Relax, do some people watching and look at the waves rolling in.

 Enjoy an Outdoor Concert

 Summer is the perfect time to catch an outdoor concert.
 There are plenty of concerts all over the city and you can also find free concerts!
 Let me be free by Xavier Rudd is our family song, it has a soothing effect on our children when we are on road trips.
 Maybe it was because they saw him in concert when they were just babes.